yottaawesome/yottaawesome/README.md

 ### 💬 A little about me...

-I'm a software engineer with close to fifteen years of experience in the software engineering industry.
-Over the years, I've either worked or played with everything from low-level C++ and Win32 system programming, to front-end development with HTML and JavaScript, to server-side development with .NET and C#, to game development with Unity and Unreal engines, to machine learning with Python.
+I'm an Australian software engineer with a restless mind and close to fifteen years of experience in the software industry.
+Over the years, I've either worked, played with, or developed an interest in everything from low-level C++ and Win32 system programming, to front-end development with HTML and JavaScript, to server-side development with .NET and C#, to game development with Unity and Unreal engines, to machine learning with Python.

-### 🔭 I’m currently working on ...
+### 🌱 I’m currently learning...

-Refreshing my linear algrebra and getting familiar with the Unreal Engine for game development.
-Also slowly working towards more AWS certifications.
+Refreshing my linear algrebra and getting familiar with the Unreal Engine in the hopes of eventually developing and publishing small games.
+I'm also slowly working towards attaining more AWS certifications.
+Oh, and trying to keep up my fitness and not become a lardball during lockdown.

+### 💬 My favourite quote...

+> No man ever steps in the same river twice, for it's not the same river and he's not the same man.

+-Heraclitus

 <!--
 **yottaawesome/yottaawesome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.